Certification & Abatement Process

-The assessment date is January 1, 2017.
+The assessment date is January 1, 2021.
 State law requires that the assessed valuation established for a property should represent the fair market value as of that date.
-The valuation for fiscal 2018 is based on sales that occurred in calendar year 2016.
-Your assessment may have increased or decreased for fiscal 2018 based on a review of the market as part of the interim certification process.
-This could be due to changes in neighborhoods, land values, cost data, or changes to individual properties (permits, etc).
+The valuation for fiscal 2022 is based on an analysis of sales that occurred primarily in calendar year 2020.
+Your assessment may have increased or decreased for fiscal 2021 based on a review of the market as part of the interim certification process.
+This could be due to changes in neighborhood values, land values, cost data, or changes to individual properties (permits, etc).

-Property values and the tax rate have been approved by the Department of Revenue for FY2018.
-The tax rate is $11.77, a reduction of 48 cents from FY2017.
-The new assessments are available on line at Hingham-ma.gov or at the assessor's office.
+Fiscal 2022 property values and tax rate have been approved by the Department of Revenue.
+The tax rate is $11.56 per thousand.
+New assessments are on-line at Hingham-ma.gov or at the assessor’s office.

-Tax bills will be mailed at the end of December.
-If you believe that the market value of your property is less that the assessment as of January 1, 2017, you have the right to file for an abatement.
-Applications must be filed after the actual bill is sent and must be returned by February 1, 2018.
+Tax bills will be mailed on December 28, 2021.
+If you believe that the market value was less than the assessed value as of 1/1/2021 or if there is an error on your property card, you have the right to file for an abatement.
+Applications must be filed after the actual bill is sent and must be returned by February 1, 2022.
 Applications will be available at the assessor’s office, or they can also be obtained on-line at the Town web site (www.Hingham-ma.gov).
-Applications must be delivered to the assessor’s office no later than 4:30 pm, February 1, 2018.
-If mailed, they must be post marked by February 1, 2018.
+Applications must be delivered to the assessor’s office no later than 7:00 pm, February 1, 2022.
+If mailed, they must be post marked by February 1, 2022.
 The Board of Assessors recommends that you provide supporting data why you should receive an abatement.
 In some cases it may be something as simple as an error on the property record card.
 The Board requires an original signed copy of the application, therefore we do not accept emailed or faxed applications.

 Inspections by Assessors Office:

 The inspection process is ongoing.
 We inspect for new permits, sales verification, and updating our information in compliance with Department of Revenue requirements.
 Inspectors with identification, will go directly to the property and they will request permission to inspect and measure and verify property information.
+If we are working in a particular neighborhood, we will send out a notice on the website.
 If you have any questions please do not hesitate to contact our office.

 Hingham Board of Assessors, 781-741-1455